 Expiration is handled in

-Expiration is based on hardware specs, specifically on memory size and CPU cores.
+Expiration is based on hardware specs, specifically on memory size and available disk space.
 This means on mobile and old systems expiration will be more aggressive than on high-end hardware, to try keep the database size at a reasonable (and performant) value.

 All of expiration uses the Storage async API, that ensures I/O is in a separate thread, plus it won't block any read thanks to the use of the WAL journaling system.

 Common expiration runs on a timer, every 3 minutes and uses a simple adaptive algorithm: if the last step was unable to expire enough entries the next one will expire more entries, otherwise if the previous step completed the cleanup the next step will be delayed.
 This ensures expiration doesn't lag behind without hitting performances when there is no need for it.

 Apart this periodic expiration, there are other steps on idle, on shutdown on clear history.

 On idle it expires a larger chunk of pages, then timed expiration is stopped.
 This ensures to not interfere with standby tasks and preserves battery on mobile.